kongware/ftor/README.md

 ## Principles and mission

-Devs are regularly not good in solving complex problems directly.
+Devs are regularly bad at solving complex problems directly.
 The most successful strategy is to decompose these problems into smaller ones, solve them individually and then recompose them again.
 There is actually a mathematical theory that describes this sort of reasoning: Category theory.
 Functional programming is the (awkward) attempt to reify category theory into executable programming code.
-It's the best we have and we should start applying it.
+It is the best we have and we should start applying it.

-Beyond that I want to demonstrate that it is actually a good thing to
+Beyond that ftor demonstrates that it is actually a good idea to

 * shift state into call stacks
 * make control flows explicit